marcuscraske/marcuscraske-dot-com/website/_projects/build-tv.md

 priority: 2015
 ---

-A build TV project, which allows a Raspberry Pi 2 to serve as an information radiator for a development environment.
+A build TV project, which allows a Raspberry Pi to serve as an information radiator for a development environment.
-Display information from Jira, continuous integration systems and display time-based notifications for events such as daily standup.

 # Features
 - **Monitor Jenkins** - poll multiple Jenkins views/instances/jobs, useful in a large development environment.